Parachute Regiment (India): Mountaineering and South Pole Expedition

 The Parachute Regiment has historically been active in the field of mountaineering.
 Late Colonel Avtar Singh Cheema of 7th Para (SF) was the first Indian to reach the top of Mount Everest in 1965.
 Captain Abhijeet Singh from 7th Para (SF) also summited the peak in 2003, while Brigadier Saurabh Singh Shekhawat of 21 Para (SF) scaled the peak thrice in 2001, 2003, and 2005, and has also scaled peaks in the French Alps and in Africa.
 Lt.
 Col. Bhupesh Hada of 10 Para (SF) led the Indian Army Snow Lion Everest Expedition team to the Everest summit in 2012.
 Col Sarfraz Singh, of 6th PARA, led a seven-member team of Nimas to the world's highest peak on 20 May 2018.

 In 1981, a Parachute Regiment team scaled Nanda Devi when they attempted both main and east peaks simultaneously.
 The southwest face of Nanda Devi East was climbed for the first time, but both climbers, Premjit Lal and Phu Dorjee, were killed in the descent.
 Three others – Daya Chand, Ram Singh, and Lakha Singh – also fell to their deaths, leading to the highest ever number of casualties on the mountain.
 Maj.
 Jai Bahuguna, a famous climber of the Corps of Engineers who died on Everest, also served with the 50th Parachute Major General Mohammed Amin Naik and Colonel Anand Swaroop, also of the Corps of Engineers, who summited Nanda Devi in 1993.
 Maj.
-N. Linyu of the 60th Parachute Field Hospital is the first female airborne officer who have participated in numerous expeditions in the Himalayas.
+N. Linyu of the 60th Parachute Field Hospital is the first female airborne officer who has participated in numerous expeditions in the Himalayas.
 She summited Everest in May 2012 and is also an accomplished skydiver.
 Colonel J.K.
-Bajaj, an EME officer serving with the 50th Parachute Brigade, who commanded 2nd (Independent) Parachute Field Workshop, became the first Asian to ski to the South Pole with the Overland International Expedition to plant the Indian flag at the South Pole on 17th January 1989.
+Bajaj, an EME officer serving with the 50th Parachute Brigade, who commanded 2nd (Independent) Parachute Field Workshop, became the first Asian to ski to the South Pole with the Overland International Expedition to plant the Indian flag at the South Pole on 17 January 1989.
 Colonel Balwant Sandhu, Colonel J.K.
 Bajaj, and Colonel Anshuman Bhadauria have commanded the Nehru Institute of Mountaineering in Uttarkashi.